akinwale/asrock-z790m-itx-wifi-efi/README.md

 * WhateverGreen.kext

 ## Notes
 * Initial Sonoma version was 14.1.2.
-To allow System Updates to successfully install (incremental), disable BlueToolFixup.kext and then re-enable after the update is complete.
+Updated to 14.2.1 and 14.3.
+Had to disable `BlueToolFixup.kext` and then re-enable afterwards for both incremental updates.
+Incremental update from 14.3 to 14.3.1 did not require disabling `BlueToolFixup.kext`.
 * Add -v to boot args for verbose boot.
 * Remember to run GenSMBIOS on the `config.plist` file.
 * Better numbers on Geekbench 6 with iMacPro1,1 compared to MacPro7,1.